University of Calicut: Cultural festival

-The annual 'Interzonal' cultural festival, 'kalolsavam', is held during the months of January - April or in between.
+The annual 'Interzonal' cultural festival, 'Kalolsavam', is held from January to April or between.
 The Interzones are conducted among students from the independent 'affiliated colleges' spread across five northern Kerala Districts.
 The various Kerala Districts conducts different zonal competitions and the winners gain entry to the 'interzonal' event.

-The festivals goes on for a week at the most (offstage and onstage).
+The festivals go on for a week (offstage and onstage).

 Sports competitions

-The annual sports competitions also takes place between the inter colleges among the zones as well as among the zonal colleges.
+The annual sports competitions also occur between the inter colleges among the zones and the zonal colleges.
 The sports event follow the cultural event and go on for a week.